// framework

 Djellil Bouzidi

 Djellil Bouzidi is an economist and adviser on resilience, sovereign finance and institutional correction.
-Founder of EMENA Advisory, he has worked across sovereign debt, sustainable finance, public policy and strategic risk.
+Founder of Emena Advisory, he has worked across sovereign debt, sustainable finance, public policy and strategic risk.

 He is a member of the French Autorité de la statistique publique, senior adviser at Bankers without Boundaries, editorial board member at Terra Nova, and board member of The Bridge Tank.